faylward/viralrecall/README.md

 > tar -xvzf hmm.tar.gz

+In August 2020 we created a new NCVOG database that is specific to NCLDV.
+To download this database use:

+> wget -O hmm.tar.gz https://data.lib.vt.edu/downloads/x920fx05z

 ### Basic Usage
 To test if ViralRecall will run properly type:
 > python viralrecall.py -i examples/arm29B.fna -p test_outdir -t 2 -db NCLDV -f